 Keeping ice readily on hand is necessary for quick service of chilled beverages and is especially important if your menu includes frozen cocktails.
 Underbar ice bins differ from traditional ice storage bins in their size, capacity, construction, and installation.
 Most underbar ice bins are made of stainless steel and hold a smaller capacity than the commercial ice bin in the kitchen.
 In fact, you’ll use the ice bin in the kitchen to continually refill the ice bin out in the bar.
 Their stainless steel construction insulates the ice to ensure it doesn’t melt.

-Underbar ice bins will need emptied at the end of the night, but fortunately most include a drain at the bottom to make this process quick and hassle free.
+Underbar ice bins will need to be emptied at the end of the night, but fortunately, most include a drain at the bottom to make this process quick and hassle-free.
 Most models are freestanding which make them a breeze to install and maneuver where needed.

 In a fast-paced bar, you can never have enough prep space.
 Opting for a blender station or standard workstation provides a stainless steel top to prepare drinks.
 Stainless steel is preferred to work on due to its durability, low maintenance requirements, and ease of cleaning.
 Installing an underbar workstation helps to keep the top of the bar clean and clear for your guests to enjoy.

-A blender station provides ample room to keep your bar blender and ingredients for frozen concoctions organized and in one place for an efficient flow of service.
+A blender station provides ample room to keep a bar blender and ingredients for frozen concoctions organized in one place for efficiency.
 Blender stations are also sometimes referred to as mixology stations because they allow enough space for skilled bartenders to quickly whip up their signature creations.